argha-sarkar/IBM-Data-Science/README.md

 # IBM-Data-Science
-IBM data science is a professional course conduct by Coursera
+IBM data science is a professional course conducted by Coursera Thank you